paritytech/substrate-api-sidecar/scripts/README.md

 `python3` - required to run the script

-`psutil` - package needed to run the script, available with `pip3 install psutil` or `pip install psutil`
+`psutil` - package needed to run the script

+Run: `pip install -r requirements.txt` from this directory in order to install necessary dependencies.